Ruby came first. JavaScript is here

 Next steps

 Ruby first, JavaScript second.
-I’ll be shipping official SDKs for Python, Go, PHP and more next — let me know on X which one you want first.
+Python, Go, PHP, and more are next.
+Let me know on X which one you want first.

 The complete source is at github.com/telesink/telesink-javascript.
-It’s MIT licensed, obviously.
+It is MIT licensed.

-Now go connect your app (frontend or backend) and watch events appear instantly in your Telesink feed.
+Now go connect your app (frontend or backend) and watch events appear in your Telesink feed.

 Follow along on X at @kyrylo.